OISTE/repository/OWGTMCPS.md

 11. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key, or if there is clear evidence that the specific method used to generate the Private Key was flawed.

-**Revocation of SSL Certificates**: In particular, will be processed as defined by the requirements published by the CA/Browser Forum, as appropriate.
+**Revocation of TLS Certificates**: In particular, will be processed as defined by the requirements published by the CA/Browser Forum, as appropriate.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
-An issuing Certification Authority operating in the CIDPKI will be revoked within 7 days upon the occurrence of any of the following events:
+An issuing Certification Authority operating in the OWGTM will be revoked within 7 days upon the occurrence of any of the following events:
 1. The Subordinate CA requests revocation in writing;
 2. The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;
 1. The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;